RegFormer: An Efficient Projection-Aware Transformer Network for Large-Scale Point Cloud Registration: Discussion

 \section{Discussion}

-Here, we discuss why our RegFormer has excellent registration accuracy compared with other baselines.
-The competitive performance can be attributed to the outlier elimination capability and mismatch rejection strategy.
-We will elaborate on these two mechanisms in depth respectively.
+Here, we discuss why our RegFormer has such excellent accuracy.
+The competitive performance can be basically attributed to the outlier elimination capability and mismatch rejection strategy.
+We will elaborate on these two mechanisms in detail respectively.

-\textbf{Global modeling ability to outliers.} Transformer can learn patch similarity globally while dynamics and occlusion have inconsistent global motion.
+\textbf{Global modeling ability to filter outliers.} Transformer can learn patch similarity globally while dynamics and occlusion have inconsistent global motion.
 So, our transformer-based pipeline can effectively recognize and eliminate interference from these objects by paying less attention to these patches as in Fig.~\ref{fig:weight}.
 In this case, our RegFormer can maintain high registration accuracy without robust estimators like RANSAC.

-\textbf{Cross-attention mechanism in BAT.} In our Bijective Association Transformer module, a cross-attention block is first applied to exchange information and embed motion between two frames.
+\textbf{Cross-attention mechanism for reducing mismatches.} In our Bijective Association Transformer module, a cross-attention block is first applied to exchange information and embed motion between two frames.
 Here, we remove the rest parts of BAT, leveraging only conditioned features from the cross-attention block to generate a directionally correct but not precise transformation.
 Then, it is used to transform input point clouds as in Fig.~\ref{fig:visual2} (purple).
 For each point in the source point cloud (blue), its corresponding point in the target one (yellow) is originally almost 10m away.
 Cross-attention can effectively shorten this distance between two frames by learning preliminary motion embeddings.